Grande Communications is a small but well-reviewed and expanding Internet provider in Texas. Their service is a mix of Fiber and Cable Internet.

 That said, Grande customers can also opt to purchase their own router and save on the monthly fee.
 Assuming a router fee that’s around $10/month, a multi-year customer can save a few hundred dollars over a 2+ year service period.

-The only catch is that you don’t get hardware upgrades and technical support built in, so customers who don’t consider themselves “tech-friendly” should consider simply renting the default equipment provided by Grande Communications.
+The only catch is that you don’t get hardware upgrades and technical support built in.
+As a result, customers who don’t consider themselves “tech-friendly” should consider simply renting the default equipment provided by Grande Communications.

 Grande Communications TV Services and TiVo DVR